Luming-L/ProjectNew/Results/PlotOverlapDistribution/PlotOverlapDistribution.md

 # find the DSB hotspots that any PRDM9 motif falls into by `bedtools intersect`
 bedtools intersect -a /exports/eddie/scratch/s1949868/humanDSBhotspots/humanDSBhotspots_AA_AB.hg38.txt -b $file -u -F 1.0 > "${fileName}.hotspots.bed"
 ```
-The regions of PRDM motifs that has been observed in cancer open chromatin regions overlap with how many hotspots
+For a cancer sample, regions of PRDM motifs that have been observed in ATAC-seq peaks overlap with how many hotspots
 ```bash
 # count hotspots that overlap PRDM9 motif
 overlapNumber=`wc -l "${fileName}.hotspots.bed" | awk '{print $1}'`